HPDRC/RasterTile/README.md

 * TileImageryReader
     * A .NET based web service that can read data from the database and serve them as web API.

+## How to build the project

+Please refer to doc/build_and_deploy.md